sob-dook/a-simply-stupid-gallery/README.md

 Description
 ----------------
-Uses Inline jQuery to show/hide images by clicking on left/right arrows.
+Uses jQuery & CSS to show/hide images by clicking on left/right arrows.

 Demo
 ----------------